jake-w-liu/DiffMoM.jl/docs/src/api/types.md

 Z_op = ImpedanceLoadedOperator(Z_base, Mp, theta, true)     # reactive
 ```

+The 3-argument form is a convenience constructor that sets `reactive = false`.
+The
+4-argument form passes the `reactive::Bool` flag through Julia's default struct
+constructor (the `reactive` value is a positional argument, not a keyword).

 **Supported operations:** `size`, `eltype`, `mul!`, `*`, `adjoint`.
 The adjoint returns an `ImpedanceLoadedAdjointOperator` for adjoint sensitivity solves.
 See [composite-operators.md](composite-operators.md) for full API details.

 **When to use:**